Growlanser II: The Sense of Justice: Characters

 Carmaine's adopted mother.
 When she was young, she dreamed of being a Palace Magician of Rolandia.
-She achieved that goal, and eventually there she met the abandoned mysterious baby.
+She achieved that goal, and eventually there she met a mysterious abandoned baby.
 She adopted him and named him Carmaine.
 She raised him herself so that he would not fall to the path of evil.
 Somewhere along the way she met the mercenary Wallace in the battlefield and fell in love.
 She gave birth to their child, Louise.